4Com/azure-function-testing-concept/docs/step-by-step.md

   - https://markheath.net/post/azure-functions-docker
   - Creating a Dockerfile section
 - Added a new function in Visual Studio, using the projects right-click -> Add "New Azure Function..." option
+- Decided on some basic fake data for people, adding the Models/Person.cs and Data.cs files
 -